 The HAFM application is provided on the hp StorageWorks ha-fabric manager applications CD-ROM.
-Subsequent software versions for upgrading the director are provided to customers through the hp StorageWorks ha-fabric manager applications CD-ROM or through the HP website.
+Subsequent software versions for upgrading the Director are provided to customers through the hp StorageWorks ha-fabric manager applications CD-ROM.

 NOTE: When installing or upgrading a software version, follow all procedural information in the Release Notes that accompany the software version.
 This information supplements information provided in this general procedure.